sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-1080	Insufficient Nodes in Root to Leaf Paths    		49.7%	Medium
+a node is insufficient if all path passing this node has a sum < limit. remove all the insufficient nodes. dfs and subtract the node from limit.
+Note if the left and right is removed, the root shall also be removed.
+->>

+<<-1104	Path In Zigzag Labelled Binary Tree    		72.6%	Medium
+full tree, odd row are labelled from left to right, even rows are labelled from right to left. just use full tree ordering and then convert.
+->>

+<<-1110	Delete Nodes And Return Forest    		67.4%	Medium
+postorder traversal.
+->>

+<<-1120	Maximum Average Subtree    		63.1%	Medium
+get the sum of values and number of nodes, postorder ->>

+<<-1123	Lowest Common Ancestor of Deepest Leaves    		67.2%	Medium
+postorder visit and get the maxDepth and then back to root to check if left and right==maxh. tricky.
+->>

 <<-1145	Binary Tree Coloring Game    		51.4%	Medium
 first player choose one node, each player can only choose his neighnors.